 - Plan to attend college and are in need of support to become more prepared to live independently and be prepared academically.

-- Have a college degree and are experiencing difficulty transitioning successfully into the workplace due to issues such as, addictions, substance abuse, social anxiety, and low confidence and motivation.
+- Have a college degree and are experiencing difficulty transitioning successfully into the workplace due to issues such as, digital media overuse, substance abuse, social anxiety, and low confidence and motivation.

 - Want to live independently from parents; their primary focus is employment and they are ambivalent about attending college.